dojo/framework/docs/en/outline/supplemental.md

 ## State management in Dojo

-For the most [basic state management] requirements, a widget can manage its own state via locally-scoped variables.
+For the most [basic state management](/learn/creating-widgets/managing-state#basic-self-encapsulated-widget-state) requirements, a widget can manage its own state via locally-scoped variables.
 While this approach favours isolation and encapsulation, it is only appropriate for very simple use cases such as widgets that appear in a single location within an application, or are disconnected from all other state an application deals with.

 As the need to share state between widgets increases, Dojo favors Reactive Inversion of Control.
-State can get lifted up into parent container widgets and injected into contained child widgets via the child’s [properties interface].
+State can get lifted up into parent container widgets and injected into contained child widgets via the child’s [properties interface](/learn/creating-widgets/managing-state#intermediate-passing-widget-properties).
 This lifting of state can traverse the entire widget hierarchy if needed, where state is centralized within the root application widget and portions of it are then injected into relevant child branches.

 For more complex requirements, or for large widget hierarchies where passing state between unrelated intermediate layers is not desireable, an externalized data store may prove the best approach.
 A central data store can help applications that deal with substantial amounts of state, allow complex state edit operations, or require the same subsets of state in many locations.

-Dojo provides a [Stores] component which supports a variety of advanced state management requirements, such as:
+Dojo provides a [Stores](/learn/stores/introduction) component which supports a variety of advanced state management requirements, such as:

 -   Inherent support for asynchronous commands, such as making calls to remote services for data management.
 -   Deterministic sequencing of state manipulation operations.